 Equipment

-Tart pan - A tart pan with a removable bottom is key to making this recipe.
+Tart pan - A 9.5 inch tart pan with a removable bottom is key to making this recipe.

 Offset spatula - I use a small offset spatula to smoothly spread the frangipane filling.
 It's an indispensable tool for frosting cakes and spreading batters and ganache.

 Pie shield - I use a pie shield to protect the outer tart crust from getting too dark during baking.
-It's quick to place on the tart and saves you the fuss of wrestling with small pieces of aluminum foil.
+If you don't have one, you can also use strips of aluminum foil.

 Storage